Last Updated July 21, 2023

 Executive Order 11-12 (2011) requires agencies to perform an assessment of the cost-effectiveness of installing renewable energy generation equipment along with any major renovations in state-owned facilities.

 Sustainable Building 2030 (SB 2030)

 In May 2008 Minnesota enacted S.F.
 2706, directing the Commerce Commissioner to contract with the Center for Sustainable Building Research at the University of Minnesota and granting $500,000 annually to coordinate and implement the development of new Sustainable Building 2030 performance standards.
 At least $350,000 of this must be spent for subcontracts to undertake technical projects.
-These standards were designed to achieve energy consumption reductions of 60% in 2010 (2003 baseline), increasing 10% every five years towards an ultimate target of 90% in 2025.
+These standards were designed to achieve energy consumption reductions of 60 percent in 2010, 70 percent in 2015, 80 percent in 2020, and 90 percent in 2025 (2003 baseline).
 Beginning on July 1, 2010, all Minnesota State bonded projects — new and substantially renovated — that had not already started the Schematic Design Phase on August 1, 2009 were required to meet the Minnesota SB 2030 energy standards.
 The SB 2030 requirements will be incorporated into the existing Sustainable Building Design Guidelines developed prior to SB 2030.

 Executive Order 11-13 (2011) incorporated SB 2030 into the new comprehensive energy savings plan.